28 Weeks Pregnant

 Healthy eating in pregnancy

 At 28 weeks pregnant, as your baby puts on weight rapidly during this time, you might find yourself hungrier than usual.
 Try to eat healthy calories, like complex carbohydrates that will sustain you for longer as well as lots of fruit and veg.
 Avoid the ’empty’ ones of cakes and chocolate.
 However, if you really need a chocolate fix, try eating a few squares of a good quality dark chocolate (70%) – a little will go a long way.
 Snacking on dried fruits such as apricots and raisins may also help satisfy a sweet craving.
-These healthy snacks will not cause a sugar surge in your baby’s blood and can help to reduce their long-term risk of developing obesity or diabetes during the First 1,000 Days.
+These healthy snacks will not cause a sugar surge in your baby’s blood and can help to reduce their long-term risk of developing obesity or diabetes.